ollewelin/Convolution-neural-network/README.md

 # Convolution-neural-network C++
 Warning Skunky Obsolete code.
+Bugg: Finetune feature kernels backpropagation is wrong, need 180 deg turn around feature when backprop the features in fine tune mode.
+The finetune feature need to change implementation.
 There is also bugs if you change feature size from 7 to 5 seg fault will occure some pointer going wild out in neverland probably.
 I will not take the time to fix this or investigate in this.
 Don't use this code.
 Only some insperations.
 I was only a novice at C++ programming at the time 2017.
 This is my own test of Convolution neural network use OpenCV.
 With 2 or 3 Layer feature and Autoencoder.
 Deconvolution L3 don't work out probably bug i Layer 3.
 I done this just for fun for my own to try understand and test the principle of Convolution Neural Network